SkipyGroup/rpemotes/README.md

 You paid a huge role in making this script what it is today and we could not do it without you 🙏

 -------------------------------------------------------------------------------

+# REMINDER

+This is the <b>OFFICIAL</b> repository for RPEmotes, is no longer being maintained and has <b>NO</b> association with PopcornRP, PrinceAlbert, Linden, or even Scully. by making the repository public again, I acknowledge that these scumbags now have access to the latest version of RPEmotes, which will likely benefit their egotistical manners and allow them to dig through the files to update their shitty copy cats, however would prefer that people download the official RPEmotes straight from the original source.